subwaymatch/cdp-modify-response-example/README.md

-# Modifying Response Header to Force File Downloads in Puppeteer & Playwright
+# Modifying Response Headers to Force File Downloads in Puppeteer & Playwright

 What these examples do: